LS | Lisa Stern

 3. Red Flag Laws

-Red Flag Laws
+Michigan’s Red Flag Laws

-Last updated on March 19, 2025
+Last updated on May 29, 2026

 What Is A Red Flag Law?

 Red flag laws allow courts to temporarily take away guns from people who might pose a risk to themselves or others.
-These laws work by allowing family members, law enforcement officials or other concerned individuals to ask the court to issue extreme risk protection orders (ERPOs), which can prevent a person from buying or possessing guns for a certain period.
+These laws work by allowing family members, law enforcement officials or other concerned individuals to ask the court to issue “extreme risk protection orders” (ERPOs), which can prevent a person from buying or possessing guns for a certain period.

 Here’s how it works: First, someone must show evidence that a person poses a significant danger.
 This evidence can include recent threats of violence or proof of dangerous behavior.
 If the court finds the person (at this point known as the “respondent”) poses a risk after reviewing this evidence, it can issue an ERPO.
 An emergency order goes into effect immediately and without requiring notice to the respondent.
 However, a hearing must be held within 14 days to determine whether the emergency order should be made final.
 If it is, a final order may last up to a year, but the duration can vary depending on the situation.

 Once the court issues an ERPO, law enforcement officers take away the respondent’s guns.
 They also prohibit the respondent from buying new ones.
-The respondent has the right to demand a hearing within the initial 14-day hearing.
+The respondent has the right to demand a hearing within the initial 14-day period.
 At this hearing, they can argue against the order.
 If they convince the court during this hearing, the court can lift the order and return their guns.
 They also have the right to request a subsequent hearing once every six months while under the ERPO.

 Red flag laws aim to prevent tragedies such as murders, mass shootings and suicides by removing guns from potentially dangerous situations.
 These include situations where a dangerous person might use their guns to harm other people or where a person in distress might hurt themselves with a firearm.

-Understanding Michigan’s New Red Flag Laws
+Understanding Michigan’s Red Flag Laws

 On May 22, 2023, Governor Whitmer signed into law four bills creating “red flag” rules in Michigan.
 These new laws represent a collective effort to address the growing concern of gun violence in the state.
 Here’s a summary of the new legislation:

-• House Bill 4146 (Prohibition for pistol licensing under ERPO): Representative Kelly Breen sponsored this law, which stops anyone under an ERPO from getting a pistol or concealed pistol license.
+• House Bill 4146 (Prohibition for pistol licensing under ERPO): Representative Kelly Breen sponsored this law, which stops anyone under an ERPO from getting a pistol or a concealed pistol license.
 Representative Breen highlighted the importance of this law in saving lives by keeping firearms away from those who pose immediate threats while still respecting the rights of responsible gun owners.

 • House Bill 4147 (Amendments to the Revised Judicature Act for ERPO): Sponsored by Representative Julie Brixie, this law creates specific exemptions in the legal process when filing for an ERPO.
 Representative Brixie stressed the law’s role in protecting children in schools and neighborhoods as a response to public demands for action against gun violence.